nehart/MMDocs/docs/dev_css.md

 [...]
 ```

-The css files are located in `./overrides_mkdocs_material/assets/stylesheets/` and are splitted based on their function.
-The Following list shows some examples.
+The CSS files are located in the directory `./overrides_mkdocs_material/assets/stylesheets/`, and they are organized into distinct categories based on their functionalities.
+The following list provides some examples.

 ```text
 [...]